RHUL-CS-Projects/graphfellow/docs/html.md

 property names here.

 You can set nested properties using `.`, such as `edges.stroke_color:0x00ff00`.
+Note that this includes `data` config settings, as well as the default and component ones.

 It's probably not a good idea to overuse this feature, and only use it for specific overrides.
 You can't specify components here, only the `config` settings, so this is not an alternative for defining a complete configuration in JSON or JavaScript.